biomedisa/biomedisa/README.md

 `--balance` or `-b`: Balance foreground and background training patches (default: False)

-`--flip-x`: Randomly flip x-axis during training (default: False)
+`--flip_x`: Randomly flip x-axis during training (default: False)

-`--flip-y`: Randomly flip y-axis during training (default: False)
+`--flip_y`: Randomly flip y-axis during training (default: False)

-`--flip-z`: Randomly flip z-axis during training (default: False)
+`--flip_z`: Randomly flip z-axis during training (default: False)

-`--network-filters STR` or `-nf STR`: Number of filters per layer up to the deepest, e.g. "32-64-128-256-512" (default: "32-64-128-256-512")
+`--network_filters STR` or `-nf STR`: Number of filters per layer up to the deepest, e.g. "32-64-128-256-512" (default: "32-64-128-256-512")

 `--resnet` or `-rn`: Use U-resnet instead of standard U-net (default: False)

-`--no-normalization` or `-nn`: Disable image normalization (default: False)
+`--no_normalization` or `-nn`: Disable image normalization (default: False)

 `--rotate FLOAT` or `-r FLOAT`: Randomly rotate during training (default: 0.0)

-`--learning-rate FLOAT` or `-lr`: Learning rate (default: 0.01)
+`--learning_rate FLOAT` or `-lr`: Learning rate (default: 0.01)

-`--stride-size [1-64]` or `-ss [1-64]`: Stride size for patches (default: 32)
+`--stride_size [1-64]` or `-ss [1-64]`: Stride size for patches (default: 32)

-`--validation-stride-size [1-64]` or `-vss [1-64]`: Stride size for validation patches (default: 32)
+`--validation_stride_size [1-64]` or `-vss [1-64]`: Stride size for validation patches (default: 32)

-`--validation-freq INT` or `-vf INT`: Epochs performed before validation (default: 1)
+`--validation_freq INT` or `-vf INT`: Epochs performed before validation (default: 1)

-`--validation-batch-size INT` or `-vbs INT`: validation batch size (default: 24)
+`--validation_batch_size INT` or `-vbs INT`: validation batch size (default: 24)

-`--x-scale INT` or `-xs INT`: Images and labels are scaled at x-axis to this size before training (default: 256)
+`--x_scale INT` or `-xs INT`: Images and labels are scaled at x-axis to this size before training (default: 256)

-`--y-scale INT` or `-ys INT`: Images and labels are scaled at y-axis to this size before training (default: 256)
+`--y_scale INT` or `-ys INT`: Images and labels are scaled at y-axis to this size before training (default: 256)

-`--z-scale INT` or `-zs INT`: Images and labels are scaled at z-axis to this size before training (default: 256)
+`--z_scale INT` or `-zs INT`: Images and labels are scaled at z-axis to this size before training (default: 256)

-`--no-scaling` or `-ns`: Do not resize image and label data (default: False)
+`--no_scaling` or `-ns`: Do not resize image and label data (default: False)

 #### Accuracy Assessment: Dice Score vs. Standard Accuracy in Biomedisa
-`--val-tf` or `-vt`: use standard pixelwise accuracy provided by TensorFlow (default: False).
+`--val_tf` or `-vt`: use standard pixelwise accuracy provided by TensorFlow (default: False).
 When evaluating accuracy, Biomedisa relies on the Dice score rather than the standard accuracy.
 The Dice score offers a more reliable assessment by measuring the overlap between the segmented regions, whereas the standard accuracy also considers background classification, which can lead to misleading results, especially when dealing with small segments within a much larger volume.
 Even if half of the segment is mislabeled, the standard accuracy may still yield a remarkably high value.
 However, if you still prefer to use the standard accuracy, you can enable it by using this option.

 #### Automatic cropping
-`--crop-data` or `-cd`: Both the training and inference data should be cropped to the region of interest for best performance.
+`--crop_data` or `-cd`: Both the training and inference data should be cropped to the region of interest for best performance.
 As an alternative to manual cropping, you can use Biomedisa's AI-based automatic cropping.
 After training, auto cropping is automatically applied to your inference data.

-`--save-cropped` or `-sc`: save cropped image (default: False)
+`--save_cropped` or `-sc`: save cropped image (default: False)

 # Biomedisa Features